doig007/home-ai-agent/README.md

-# Gemini Insights for Home Assistant
+# AI Agent for Home Assistant

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)

-**Gemini Insights** is a custom component for Home Assistant that leverages the power of Google's Gemini Pro API to analyze data from your Home Assistant entities.
+**home-ai-agent** is a custom component for Home Assistant that leverages the power of Google's Gemini Pro API to analyse data from your Home Assistant entities.
 It can provide you with:

 1.  **General Insights:** Useful observed trends from your smart home data.
 2.  **Alerts:** Notifications if anything looks out of the ordinary.